Managed IT Services

 If the email outbox in your computer contains messages that you didn’t send or if you find random posts that you didn’t make on your social media account, your PC might be facing malware attacks.

-In these cases, you’ll need to warn the people you’ve sent these messages to and tell them to avoid clicking on any of the links.
-Also, reset or change the passwords on your accounts after you’ve got rid of the virus.
+In these cases, you’ll need to warn the people you’ve sent these messages to and tell them to avoid clicking on any of the links the hacker might have sent.
+Immediately reset your passwords after you’ve gotten rid of the virus to ensure your account’s security.

 You should also be cautious about receiving any phishing emails from your colleagues to avoid getting viruses on your computer.